glorylo/Joyride/README.md

 ```

-Your specs for iOS look like so:
+Your specs for iOS look like:

 ```gherkin
 Scenario: Should Login in successfully